Bingo? Knitting? Senior pickleball? What do retirees do with all their free time?

 Painting

 Wendy was diagnosed with Parkinson’s disease at age 29.
 For 22 years, she worked at the Henry Ford Hospital as the office manager of the psychiatric services center.
-After Wendy retired, she started a desktop publishing business designing brochures and fliers for bed and breakfasts and the Audubon Society.
+After Wendy retired, she started a desktop publishing business designing brochures and flyers for bed and breakfasts and the Audubon Society.

 Woodworking